top of page

 The Lord looked with favor on Abel and his offering, but on Cain and his offering he did not look with favor.
 So Cain was very angry, and his face was downcast.
 Then the Lord said to Cain, “Why are you angry?
 Why is your face downcast?
 If you do what is right, will you not be accepted?
 But if you do not do what is right, sin is crouching at your door; it desires to have you, but you must rule over it.”
 Genesis 4:6-7

-This first child, this young man, bearing God’s image, also knew the difference between good and evil because his parents knew the difference.
+This first child, this young man, bearing God’s image, knew the difference between good and evil because his parents knew the difference.
 They had eaten from the Tree of Knowledge.
 They knew what sin was.
 This conversation between “the Lord” and Cain is so interesting.
 I have had my high school bible study students act out this conversation between these two.
 Where are they physically to each other?
 Often as Christians, we know this story so well that we tend to hear it without really listening to the details.
 Jake, one of the youths in the group, said, “Well, I guess I’ve always thought that God was talking to Cain from up high, like a booming voice from the heavens.”
 So I suggested that we try to listen to the story as if we had never heard it and we reread the story straight from the chapter in Genesis again.
 Please read all of Genesis 4.

 To me, I think this sounds so much as if this conversation, this advice is given face to face - like a wise Father to a young, impetuous son.
 It sounds like “the Lord” is standing in front of Cain, maybe even with his hands on Cain’s shoulders, with His face, the Lord’s face, only inches away from his beloved young son’s face.
 The Father of the holy family speaking in love and compassion to a wayward child.